Taylor Reid, CIA faculty, online Sustainable Food Systems Master's Degree.

 Courses: Residency II; Sustainable Agriculture.

-As an assistant professor in the CIA School of Liberal Arts, Taylor Reid teaches courses in food systems sustainability, farm-to-table, and applied food studies.
+As a professor in CIA’s School of Liberal Arts, Taylor Reid teaches courses in food systems sustainability, farm-to-table, and applied food studies.
 His recent research interests have included the barriers to entry faced by beginning farmers, chefs’ motivations for including foraged food on menus, and depictions of food insecurity and food procurement in the zombie genre.

 He holds a PhD in Community, Food, and Agriculture and a master’s in Botany and Plant Pathology, and from Michigan State University, as well as a bachelor’s degree in Plant and Soil Science from the University of Massachusetts Amherst.